- Acceptable Use Policy and User Agreement

 Temporary Access Control Privileges

-User accounts of terminated or resigned users should be disabled from all information systems immediately upon notification from Human Resources (HR).
-Every week, HR should send a summary email notification of all new departures to all relevant system administration teams.
+User accounts of terminated or resigned users shall be disabled from all information systems immediately upon notification from Human Resources (HR).
+Every week, HR shall send a summary email notification of all new departures to all relevant system administration teams.
 At the discretion of HR, some terminated or resigned users with extensive access to sensitive and/or confidential data will require written verification of the steps taken to disable access to information systems.

 Unauthorized Testing of Information Assets